Fight Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Fight a North Dakota Traffic Ticket

-Pleading not guilty requires challenging your traffic ticket in court.
+Pleading "not guilty" means fighting your North Dakota traffic ticket in court.
 This means:

-- You may represent yourself, or hire legal counsel.
+- You may represent yourself, or hire a traffic ticket lawyer.

 - The court may rule in your favor.
-Your bond will be returned, but you'll still be required to pay court fees and, if applicable, legal fees.
+Your bond will be returned, but you'll still be required to pay court fees and legal fees (if applicable).

 - The court may find you guilty.
-Your bond will not be returned and you'll also be required to pay court fees and, if applicable, legal fees.
+Your bond will not be returned and you'll also be required to pay court fees and legal fees (if applicable).
 Points will be assigned to your driving record, possibly leading to the suspension of your North Dakota driver's license.

 Avoid Being Issued a Warrant

-In North Dakota you must post bond even when pleading not guilty.
-You may notify the court by mail or in person.
-If you post bond by mail, follow the instructions on the citation, indicating that you want a hearing.
+When you post bond by mail, follow the instructions on the citation to indicate you want a hearing.
 The presiding court will then notify you of a hearing date.

-Regardless of verdict, review your driving record after the trial.
-Check for accuracy.
-Verify points and listed violations.
+Regardless of verdict, review your North Dakota driving record after the trial.
+Check for accuracy by verifying points and listed violations.
 An accumulation of traffic violations could lead to the loss of driving privileges and increased car insurance rates.

-Increased car insurance premiums usually coincide with traffic ticket convictions.
-Counter a rate increase by shopping for a new provider.
+Increased car insurance premiums usually coincide with traffic ticket convictions on your ND driving record.
+Avoid a rate increase by shopping for a new provider.
 Comparing car insurance rates online is a fast and convenient way for finding a coverage plan that fits your needs and budget.Other Topics in This Section